Abaco Escape is all the first time visitor needs to know and then some.

 New Plymouth ies on the western side of settlement harbour.
 The lovely and quaint turn of the century New Plymouth Inn, reminiscent of Bogey and Bacall, opens and closes at the whim of it's proprietor.
 Still it has one of the most romantic restaurants in all the islands.
 In it's prime, it would have been an inspirational place for playwrights, novelists and poets.
 As of spring 2011 it was open and can frankly report it was as charming as ever - the romance still there.
 Weather it will remain open, is all up to Wally, their a bit eccentric, long time owner.
 It's location in the middle of the village, away from beaches and marinas, probably has something to do with past difficulties.

-New Plymouth eateries: in no particular order there is the "Wrecking Tree" one of the few places that will make conch salad to order, and the popular "McIntosh's Bakery & Restaurant".
+New Plymouth eateries: at last count (2013) there are eight!
+In no particular order there is the "Wrecking Tree" one of the few places that will make conch salad to order, and the popular "McIntosh's Bakery & Restaurant".
 It's on the street going up the hill facing the cemetery.
 Then there is everybody's all time favorite "Laura's (carbohydrate) Kitchen".
 You'll find it just up the street from the town dock.
 Here you will get your plate piled high with food reminiscent on an Amish restaurant and all for a reasonable price (no alcohol here).
-A reservation is strongly suggested.
-Now we come to Mikes Bar & Restaurant, now called Mikes Sundowner.
+A long time fixture is Mikes Bar & Restaurant, now called Mikes Sundowner.
 Mike's is another on again, off again place but recently caught on again.
 It's right on the water facing Abaco Sea.
 Like so many others their schedule is sporadic.
 Hail them all your VHF.
-On the "bottom" of the main street next to the freight dock is Plymouth Rock Bar, Restaurant, Liquor and cigar store. counter seating only and for about eight.
+On the "bottom" of the main street next to the freight dock is Plymouth Rock Bar, Restaurant, Liquor and cigar store.
+It provides counter seating only and for about eight.
 Pineapples Bar & Grill has a great pool for luncheon and dinner guests and on occasion has live music in the evening.
 It is located on the eastern side of Settlement Harbour located at and part of the Other Shore Club and Marina on Black Sound which also has cottages for rent.
 Both sides are accessible by boat.
 Give them a call on your VHF.
 And finally the newest restaurant is Harvey's Island Grill on the harbour side of town.
 No alcohol is served but BYOB is OK.
 Here the menus consists not your typical Bahamian fare, but state side favorites such as duck and lamb etc. and all at reasonable prices.
-For more first class dining, you'll have to head to the north end resorts.
+For additional dining, you'll have to head to the north end resorts (below).

 For decades the favorite night (& day) spot for the visiting yachtsman has been "Miss Emily's Blue Bee Bar".
 Miss Emily was the originator of the Bahamian national drink - the Goombay Smash.
 Sadly, she passed away in 1997 but the traditions of her "establishment" are now being run by her daughter Violet.
 Recently she has added an attractive dinning room serving lunch and dinner.
 The house specialties are Goombay Lobster or Blue Bee Special Grouper.
-Just up the hill from the Blue Bee is the island's hot spot, the "Roosters Rest" home of Kevin and the Gully Roosters playing Reggae and Soca (Calypso).
+Just up the hill from the Blue Bee is the island's hot spot, the "Roosters Rest" home of Kevin and the Gully Roosters playing the Bahamian staple, Rake & Scrape, with some Reggae and Soca (Calypso) added to the mix.
 They too, I hate to say, open with a west wind, but can be found playing at the G.T.C. every Wednesday.

 Rental homes, villas and cottages are scattered through out the island.
 At the pristine north nestled between a lovely ocean beach and Coco Bay are the Cocobay Cottages. (golf cart needed here).
 Their beach is great for snorkeling and it is not uncommon to see a lobster or two (which may be taken in season only).
 And not far from them on the other side of Coco Bay you will find Turtle Dreams Cottage.
-Closer to New Plymouth, a few names that come to mind are Linton's Cottages, Long Bay House and Bita Bay House. which are on or near beaches and a 15 minute walk to town.
+Closer to New Plymouth, a few names that come to mind are Linton's Cottages, Long Bay House and Bita Bay House. which are on or near the lovely beaches at Gilliam & Bita Bays.
+Add to that only a 15 minute walk to town.
 Also there is Robert's Cottages on Black Sound.
 A couple agencies dealing with rental homes are Green Turtle Rentals. and Abaco Property Management.
 Still more can be found on our Accommodations and Services page.

 Leaving the settlement for the north end of the island on its "Queens Highway" you will pass the relatively new Leeward Yacht Club and Marina.
 It's on Black Sound and many of the owners condos are for rent.
 It offers a pool and restaurant.
-Their Lizard Bar & Grill is turning into a regular hangout with the Gully Roosters appearing on occasion.
-On the north end of Green Turtle Cay on White Sound, you will find The Green Turtle Club and the Bluff House.
+Their Lizard Bar & Grill was popular for a while but has seem to be on the wane lately (2013).
+On the north end of Green Turtle Cayon White Sound, you will find The Green Turtle Club and the Bluff House.
 Each has a marina, pool and offering rooms and villas for rent.
 There had been a long standing rivalry between them as the managing owners of each were sisters (and their husbands).
 Seems even in paradise there are family feuds.
 But in 2005 the Green Turtle Club was sold ending the family ownership I've known since my first visit in '73.
 By 2011 the Bluff House also had new owners.

 The Green Turtle Club has a first class restaurant, comparable to state side fine dining.
 It's restaurant is adjacent to their Tipsy Bar and steps from the marina.
 They offer cottages right on the water where you can tie up your rental boat as we often do.
 Pool side villas are also offered.
 The Gully Roosters usually stop by for a gig on Wednesdays playing under the stars on the marina deck.
 This writer finds the Club a little more upbeat and an easier location to get "to and from", and explore the north end and its beaches.
 Add to this the fact the paved town road ends at the Club.
 Still a rental cart or boat is needed.
 The Club is within a 10 minute walk to a lovely bay beach at Coco Bay and 20 minute walk to a beautiful stretch of ocean beach with all the diving and snorkeling you may want.

 There are three boat rental agencies on Green Turtle Cay.
 The oldest is Donnie Sawyer's whom we've been using since day one.
 Recent times have seen "newer boats" as part of his fleet.
 A 15-17 footer is all you'll need to get to Green Turtle's adjacent cays, assuming typical summer type weather.
-Other rental agencies are Reef Rentals and the newest, as of 2010 is Sunset Boat Rentals.
+Other rental agencies are Reef Rentals and the newest is Sunset Boat Rentals.
 The latter offering bait & tackle.
-Be sure to see our page on (Boating & Rentals).
+Be sure to see our page on Boating .

 EXPLORING THE NEIGHBORS: To the north is Manjack Cay (See Map).
 At it's northern end you will find the quintessential white sand beach one only dreams about.
 At it's southern end two smaller cays Crab & Fiddle seem to have broken away from Manjack.
 It's hard to notice their separation until up close.
 They make for interesting exploration and have beautiful beaches too.
 The northern end of Fiddle has a great beach and is a short hop from G.T.
 We often go there and wade the pass between Fiddle and Crab Cay.
 You'll see its beautiful white sandbar upon approach.
 But don't anchor over it if the tide is going out - stay slightly to its south in the grassy deeper water.
 Fiddle Cay is the location of the annual Stranded Naked party which kicks off the Regatta Season in July.
 Don't let the name fool you though, it is actually a family event and a fun-for-all happening.